-To ensure that INSTAT can successfully undertake the responsibility of implementing the 2020 Census and managing its budget, the Census will be organised as a project, planned in detail and implemented with efficiency.
+To ensure that INSTAT can successfully undertake the responsibility of implementing the next Census and managing its budget, the Census will be organised as a project, planned in detail and implemented with efficiency.
 This requires a high level of technical and administrative expertise.
 The setting-up of a dedicated Census Unit in INSTAT is as important as the professional capabilities of the staff involved in its implementation.

-The experience of the 2011 Census shows that the establishment within INSTAT of a professional unit for the 2020 Census is a necessary requirement.
-For this purpose, INSTAT will recruit well qualified staff both at headquarter and at regional offices, respectively 26 (twenty six) financial and lawyer officers.
-Two financial officer at INSTAT headquarter, one Legal and Procurement specialist and two human resources.
+The experience of the 2011 Census shows that the establishment within INSTAT of a professional team for the next Census is a necessary requirement.
+For this purpose, INSTAT will recruit well qualified staff both at headquarter and at regional offices.